-Canton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Canton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Canton is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Canton who work in office and administrative support (13.14%), food service (9.63%), and sales jobs (9.25%).

 Canton has a lot of people who ride the bus to and from work.
 In fact, for its size, Canton has quite a high level of public transit users.
 Canton’s need for inexpensive transportation options for its citizens is quite high.